fotomash/zanalytics/docs/FINAL_SUMMARY.md

 For additional details see [ZANALYTICS_DOCUMENTATION.md](ZANALYTICS_DOCUMENTATION.md).

 ### Proactive Scheduling
 A new `SchedulingAgent` module activates strategy agents according to their YAML-defined time windows.
 This enables fully automated routines like the London Kill Zone workflow without manual prompts.
+See [Organic Intelligence Loop](organic_intelligence_loop.md) for details on the command schema and autonomous workflow.